Business & AskBiz Glossary

 LTV:CAC Ratio

 Compares how much value a customer generates versus what it costs to acquire them.
-A ratio of 3:1 or higher is generally considered healthy.
-Below 1:1 means you're spending more to acquire customers than they're worth.
+A ratio of 3:1 or higher is considered healthy.

 Churn Rate